I’ve always been interested in the things that keep me stuck.

 Take conflict.
 Options contract, focus narrows, breathing stops.
-I freeze or run or try to fight my way out.
+I freeze or flee or fight to win the contest.
 These choices have always seemed limiting.
 They deplete energy and increase frustration.

 Developed in the twentieth century, Aikido is the invention of a highly skilled and spiritual Japanese warrior, Morihei Ueshiba (1883–1969).
 Practitioners call him O Sensei (“Great Teacher”).
 Making subtle changes in the combat disciplines he’d mastered, he conceived a martial art that would disarm an attack without harming.
 Translated as “the way of blending with energy,” his aim for Aikido was not merely self-defense but a new way to reconcile differences.

 Aikido provides an elegant metaphor and teaching tool in conflict and communication skill-building, offering a variety of ways to incorporate its principles.
 Participants enjoy watching the flow of Aikido and feeling their reactive patterns shift.
 Aikido: